mlopatka/recipe-book/elke-dag-stamppot-feb2021/dag-20_wittebonen-hutspot-met-hashe.md

 * 1 tsp thyme

 ## Preparation
+* Cut the onion and carrots in small pieces.
-* Peel and cut potatoes into 2-3 cm chunks and place into a large pot.
+* Peel and cut potatoes into 2-3 cm chunks and place into a large pot, together with onion and carrots and 2 bay leaves.
 Cover 2/3 of the way with water, and boil until the potatoes are soft, or approx. 20 minutes.

-* Mash potatoes with the butter, salt, pepper and nutmeg to taste.
+* Mash the potatoe mixture with the butter, milk, salt and white pepper to taste.
+* Rinse the white beans and let them dry in a sieve.
+* Mix the white beans through the mash.

 ### Eet Smakelijk!
 Hutspot variation inspired by / adapted from: [Kookidee](https://kookidee.nl/recepten/hoofdgerecht/hutspot-met-witte-bonen-en-gebakken-spekreepjes/)